Time-of-use rate plans for your business

 Maximize your savings with time-of-use rates

 Time-of-use rate plans can help you save money because they offer lower energy rates when energy demand is low.
-Conversely, rates increase when demand is high.
-You can reduce your expenses by shifting your energy use to partial-peak or off-peak hours of the day, when rates are lower.
+By shifting your energy use to partial-peak or off-peak hours of the day, when rates are lower, you can reduce your business expenses.

 - Summer rates, when peak prices are highest, are in effect for 4 months, from June through September